 It is a week-long international conference where scholars hear presentations from thought leaders on global agricultural challenges, attend panel discussions and complete a number of field trips to cement their learning.

 The GFP is a four-week tour undertaken with a group of 8-10 Nuffield Scholars from different countries.
 Typically, each small group travels to five or six

 countries across three to four continents.

 Designed for impact, this component has an intensive itinerary of visits, meetings and experiences that lead

 Facilitated by locals in each host country, GFPs are an unparalleled opportunity to learn about the unique cultural, political, environmental, and business nuances in each country.
 They are also the foundation of life-long friendships and a global network based on trust and shared experiences.

 An individual research programme that includes 7-9 weeks of personal field research.
 Scholars have the freedom to choose their own field of study and design a programme that best facilitates the development of insight and foresight in their chosen topic.

 Each scholar produces an individual research report, which contributes to Nuffield New Zealand’s purpose of keeping New Zealand at the global forefront of food and fibre systems.

-Final reports to be submitted early 2023.
+Final reports to be submitted early the following year.